MohamedMohsen01/Hardware_Company_Sales_Analysis_Project/README.md

 ---

 ## ETL(Extract, Transform, Load)
-Once I knew the basic features of the data I had to work with, I Imported the MySQL database into Tableau to do the necessary transformations and make a simple, reliable, and helpful dashboard.
+Once I knew the basic features of the data I had to work with, I Imported the SQL database into Power BI to do the necessary transformations and make a simple, reliable, and helpful dashboard.

 #